ToxPuro/astaroth/acc-runtime/README.md

 > Note: one can combine these to have communicated auxiliary `Fields`, without `communicated`, `auxiliary` `Fields` are not communicated.

 * `dead`
 Tells the variable is not used and thus should not be allocated.
 Works for arrays and `Fields`.
 Passing a dead `Field` to API functions is a no-op with an appropriate error code.
 Intented for memory optimization where the compiler infers which `Fields` or arrays do not need to be allocated based on the computation.
+Or in other words, the compiler is intended to infer these qualifiers and not primarily intended to be supplied by the user.

 The DSL compiler can also infer these qualifiers if OPTIMIZE_FIELDS=ON from `write`, `value` and `Stencil` calls.
 Additionally the DSL compiler can infer which `Fields` can be `dead` if you also have ALLOW_DEAD_FIELDS=ON **Important** requires that all conditionals are known at compile-time (or when loading Astaroth if using runtime compilation).

+* `single_precision`
+Tells that `Fields` are supposed to be stored in single precision, independent of the default real precision.
+* `half_precision`
+Tells that `Fields` are supposed to be stored in half precision, independent of the default real precision.
+* `precision`
+More dynamic qualifier that combines the previous two.
+Takes as an input argument `run_const` `AcPrecision` enum telling which precision to use, thus enabling to choose the wanted precision at runtime.

 * `input`
 Designed for variables that are input parameters to Kernels, but should not be allocated/loaded to the GPU.
 Or for control variables that should only live on the host.
 (Renaming the qualifier to `host` is under consideration.)